yosiasz/suitecrm/README.md

 # suitecrm
 Suitecrm Automation
+Written and tested on Ubuntu 21.04 and SuiteCRM 7.11.20

 # Ubuntu 21.04
-    Written and tested on Ubuntu 21.04
     Download and Install Ubuntu 21.04
-    ubuntu-21.04-live-server-amd64.iso

 # Bash Script
   ### After logging in into your Ubuntu server on root folder